b97jre/RNAseqcourse/source/smallRNA-lab.rst

 Browse small RNA reads
 ======================

-We will start by browsing how the small RNA reads look mapping to the Drosophila genome.
+We will start by browsing how the small RNA reads look when mapped to the Drosophila genome.
 For this we will use pre-computed files, which can be viewed with IGV or some other genome browser.
-Herem only instructions for IGV are given: Start IGV and load the files emb_0_1.sorted.bam and ml-DmD32_r2.sorted.bam.
+(Here only instructions for IGV are given.)
+Start IGV and load the files emb_0_1.sorted.bam and ml-DmD32_r2.sorted.bam.
 Also load the file with all microRNA annotations, dme_mirbase.gff3.

 To load a file you first select the correct genome ("D. melanogaster r5.22") in the top left menu.
 Then go to the File menu, and select "Load from file", and select the files described above.

 Type the name of a microRNA, e.g "mir-124", to go to that locus.
-You can see that the read mapping patterns are very distinct: (Almost) only the processed microRNAs end in the sequencing libraries.
+You can see that the read mapping patterns are very distinct: (Almost) only the processed microRNAs end in the sequencing libraries, and you can see reads from both arms of the hairpin structure.

 While many microRNAs occur alone in the genome, other are arranged in clusters.
 Type "let-7" to browse such a cluster.
 How many microRNAs do you see in this region?

 (To see something weird, go to "3R:18,118,436-18,118,767".
 Do you have any idea what this could be?)